-On the Confederate right, Stuart announced that he was “going to crowd ‘em with artillery.”
+On the Confederate far right, Stuart announced that he was “going to crowd ‘em with artillery.”
 Major John Pelham, Stuart’s promising young artillery chief, expertly placed his cannons so their fire enfiladed the Federals’ left and stalled their advance for nearly two hours.
 When Stuart advised Pelham to pull back due to intense counterfire, Pelham said, “Tell the General I can hold my ground.”
 Lee complimented Pelham, “It is glorious to see such courage in one so young.”

-Around 1 p.m., Major General George G. Meade’s Federal division broke through the enemy line and separated two brigades in thick woods; Confederate Brigadier General Maxcy Gregg was killed and his South Carolinians routed during the action.
-However, Franklin did not send reinforcements to follow up his advantage; of the two corps under his command, a division of I Corps and the entire VI Corps did not get into the fight at all.
+Around 1 p.m., Major General George G. Meade’s Federal division broke through the enemy line and separated two brigades in thick woods; Confederate Brigadier General Maxcy Gregg was killed and his South Carolinians were routed during the action.
+However, Franklin did not send reinforcements to follow up his advantage; of the two corps under his command, a division of the First Corps and the entire Sixth Corps did not get into the fight at all.

-A mile northwest, Sumner’s II and IX corps began moving west out of Fredericksburg around noon to attack Longstreet’s corps holding Marye’s Heights and other high ground.
+A mile northwest, Sumner’s Second and Ninth corps began moving west out of Fredericksburg around noon to attack Longstreet’s corps holding Marye’s Heights and other high ground.
 The only way to take the enemy positions was to advance across open ground, exposed to the Confederate guns.
-As the Federals approached, a Confederate artilleryman told Longstreet, “General, a chicken could not live in that field when we open on it.”
+As the Federals approached, they were in plain view of the enemy.

 This was the worst defeat ever sustained by the U.S. army, as the Federals lost 12,653 men (1,284 killed, 9,600 wounded, and 1,769 missing).
 The Confederates reportedly lost 5,309 men, but this was later adjusted to 4,201 when it was discovered that the figure included over 1,000 soldiers who went home for Christmas just after the battle.
 Most of the Confederate casualties were sustained in Franklin’s attack.
 This stunning and decisive Confederate victory solidified the reputation of Lee’s Army of Northern Virginia as the premier fighting force of the war.

-Jackson tried counterattacking near dusk, but Federal artillery on Stafford Heights across the Rappahannock stopped him.
+Jackson tried to counterattack near dusk, but Federal artillery on Stafford Heights across the Rappahannock stopped him.
 The Federal troops in front of Marye’s Heights were pinned down on the battlefield, unable to retreat without being exposed to Confederate sharpshooters above them.
 Many men remained there overnight with no shelter in the freezing cold.
 Some froze to death.
 Burnside took the defeat very hard, as General Couch “could see that he wished his body was also lying in front of Marye’s Heights.”
 Burnside pointed across the Rappahannock and cried, “Oh, those men!
 I am thinking of them all the time.”